Find your next read...

 Dick Davis is the foremost English-speaking scholar of medieval Persian poetry now working in the West.
 He read English at Cambridge, lived in Iran for eight years (where he met and married his Iranian wife Afkham Darbandi), then completed a PhD in Medieval Persian Literature at the University of Manchester.
 He has resided for extended periods in both Greece and Italy (his translations include works from Italian), and has taught at both the University of California and at Ohio State University, where he was for nine years Professor of Persian and Chair of the Department of Near Eastern Languages, retiring from that position in 2012.
 In all, he has published more than twenty books, including the award-winning poetry collections Seeing the World and Belonging.
 His translations include Ferdowsi's Shahnameh: the Persian Book of Kings and Farid ud-Din Attar's The Conference of the Birds.
 The Times Literary Supplement has called him 'our finest translator of Persian poetry'.

 Koethi Zan was born and raised in rural Alabama.
 She attended Yale Law School and currently lives in an old farmhouse in upstate New York.
-The Never List is her first novel.
+Her first novel The Never List was a bestseller and a Richard and Judy Book Club pick.

 Rosamund Stone Zander (Author) Rosamund Zander, author of The Art of Possibility, is a pioneering family therapist and executive coach.
 She develops models for leadership and effective action based on the idea that creativity is an innate adult capacity.
 Her leadership model coaches individuals to create a life of vision, passion and contribution.
 Her work is, in all its capacities, about growth, and her writing, teaching, and coaching creates pathways to lives that are authentic and meaningful.